What is a citation manager?

 What citation management software does the Library recommend?

-For information on citation management software recommended by the Library, please see our page on Citation Management Software.
+For information on other citation management software, please see our page on Citation Management Software.

 Why should I use a citation manager?